Hypnotic metaphor currently active in Europe.

 Well… they were until you started this series…

-Today I want to show you through a sequence of articles how to use advanced communication tools like REAL hypnotic metaphors to get your point across, sell more, be more persuasive.
+Today I want to show you through a sequence of articles how to use advanced communication tools like REAL hypnotic metaphors to: get your point across, sell more, and be more persuasive.

 I went through a few books from the 1970’s on metaphors last week and found a few PAGES that turned out to be correct and valuable for communication and influence.

 Let me show you a potent metaphor that sells.

 Welli Furrer has a genius marketing team that knows their market and how to target advertising.
 And they are a company that turns advertising into reality.